ahmedelsayad11/AppsSquare/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App] To Implement The Task For ScaleFlex
+This project was bootstrapped with [Create React App] To Implement The Task For appssquare

-## Task Requirements
+## story

-- Getting & displaying images from backend's file as a grid.
-- Hovering some image shows magnifier/zoom icon.
-- Clicking some image opens it in carousel modal.
-- Carousel modal contains arrow on the left and right for navigating to previous & next images.
-- Carousel modal displays the clicked image centered, with showing image's title over it and below shows the image's number over total images count ex. (image 2/30) which means 2nd image from 30 images as in the attached example picture in this mail

-`All The Requirements Was Achieved In The Task`
+    this task was made using react & react hook form

+    when you first render the app you fill find a form created by the fakedata.json  mocking an api request

+    after completing the form you can see the data provided in the ### `console.log`  of your browser

 ### Folder Structure